bcoles/kasld/docs/testing.md

 than `./build`, so the guards that sweep `build/*/` do not silently gain a target as a side effect of this one running.
 Roughly ten seconds; skips when no clang is installed, and CI installs one for `check-fuzz-harnesses` already.

+**`check-slots-subset`** — A residual is only meaningful against the set it is measured from.
+The readout states one as "1 of 477" and the document as `slots` out of `slots_initial`, and the pair says something only while the count lies inside the set.

+That ordering is not guaranteed by construction.
+The denominator comes from the leak-free resolution: the same rules over the same run with every observation that locates the kernel withheld.
+Less evidence normally means no more constraints, so the window it leaves is a superset of the resolved one — but a rule that fires on an observation's ABSENCE can narrow it where the full evidence did not, and would then state a denominator below its own numerator.

+Nothing downstream would report that.
+A format meeting an inverted pair drops the ratio and prints a bare count, which is right for a reader and wrong to leave unexamined: the inversion vanishes from the very output it would corrupt, and every other test still passes.
+Checked against the json emitter, since check-render-parity already holds that in step with the readout and the document names the quantity a violation belongs to.
+The walk finds any object carrying both counts rather than naming the quantities, so one added later is covered the day it is emitted.

 **`check-json-schema`** — A schema is trusted harder than the prose it
 replaces: a consumer validates against it, generates types from it, and stops